LIVEABOARD DIVING IN Solomon Islands

 The journey from Honiara's Henderson International Airport to your liveaboard embarkation point is straightforward, with most operators offering transfers.
 These untouched islands, accessible primarily by liveaboard diving cruises, promise an exclusive and serene diving experience away from the crowds

-When To Go Dive in Solomon Islands
+When To Go Diving in Solomon Islands

 The best time to dive the Solomon Islands is between April and November when the seas are calmest.
 Water temperatures remain a comfortable 27-30°C (81-86°F) year-round, offering warm diving with excellent visibility often exceeding 30 meters (100 feet)